SEN info (School offer)

 - Class assemblies, some specific class workshops

-Parents of children with SEN have regular coffee mornings to share strategies and get advice from specialist staff.
+Parents of children with SEND have regular coffee mornings to share strategies and get advice from expert staff.

 - How are pupils with Special Educational Needs involved in their own education?